 Best practice guidance for organisations working with freelance journalists

-This guidance was developed by Donna Ferguson for Women in Journalism in conjunction with Emma Wilkinson and Lily Canter (pictured right) for Freelancing for Journalists and Anna Codrea-Rado, the author of the freelancing handbook, You’re The Business.
+This guidance was developed by Donna Ferguson for Women in Journalism, in conjunction with Emma Wilkinson and Lily Canter for Freelancing for Journalists and Anna Codrea-Rado, the author of the freelancing handbook, You’re The Business.

 This guidance aims to break down pay barriers and ensure freelance journalists and publications have a healthy and productive working relationship.
 Organisations which abide by this guidance are demonstrating their commitment to increase transparency, accountability and accessibility in freelance journalism.